rainbowdashlabs/sql-java/README.md

 You may notice the `?` inside the query.
 These are placeholders for the actual values.\
 These values are set by the `set...()` methods provided by the PreparedStatement object.\
 You need to choose the correct method to set your value, which is pretty straight forward.
 Then you enter the number of the `?` you want to replace and add the value you want to set there.
+The index of the placeholders is not zero-based and instead starts at 1.

 ``` java
 public boolean someMethod(Object obj1, Object obj2) {